-A few weeks ago the tables turned on this Wedding Photographer!
-What I mean by this is that it was my turn being photographed by.... another Wedding Photographer.
+A few weeks ago the tables turned on this Wedding Photographer in the West Midlands!
+What I mean by this is that it was my turn being shot by.... another photographer.
 "What are you talking about Martin?"
 I hear you cry.
 I was keen on my profile photo being updated for this website and social media sites.
 And the most bizarre thing happened.

 I got completely nervous, very tense and became totally self conscious.
 How ridiculous is that?
 But is it?
 It is of course how most people feel in front of a photographer with a big flashy camera pointing their way, you could say they are just being human.
 Thankfully I realised that I fell into the 'human' catagory, and soon started to feel more relaxed as the shoot went on.

 This experience proved invaluable to me.
 It was a fantastic reminder of what couples go through when they are being photographed themselves by people like me.
 This is one reason why having a 'Get to Know You Shoot' can be such a useful exercise.
 Granted the couple will get some lovely photos, but they also possibly get to experience exactly what I did, feeling a bit odd at first before relaxing in front of a camera.
 But what happens after a few moments, just like it did with me being shot by Steve, you begin to relax and get used to the experience.